+Scope: local

+Type: optional

-Scope: local Type: optional Intent: in.
+Intent: in.

 Specified as: Integer scalar, default 1.
 It is not a valid argument if x is a rank-1 array.

 lb The lower bound for the column index range of the dense matrix to be allocated.

 Scope: local

 Type: optional

 Intent: in.

 Specified as: Integer scalar, default 1.
 It is not a valid argument if x is a rank-1 array.

 x The dense matrix to be allocated.

-Scope: local

-Type: required

-Intent: out.

-Specified as: a rank one or two array with the ALLOCATABLE attribute

-or an object of type psb\T\vect\type, of type real, complex or integer.
+Specified as: a rank one or two array with the ALLOCATABLE attribute or an object of type psb\T\vect\type, of type real, complex or integer.